-- 8. Institutional team details are still to be finalised in some institutions particularly student members, where there is student representation being sought outwith student union and student association sabbatical officer roles.
-Currently, there are 33 students across the 19 HEI institutional teams ranging from undergraduate students to PhD candidates.
-Team sizes vary from between three to 17 members.
-Eleven institutions have teams with two or more students members - 9.
-Outwith the core institutional team members, student involvement in Themes work is being achieved in an increasing number of ways.
+Institutional team details are still to be finalised in some institutions - particularly student members, where there is student representation being sought outwith student union and student association sabbatical officer roles.
+Currently, there are 33 students across the 19 HEI institutional teams, ranging from undergraduate students to PhD candidates.
+Team sizes vary from between three and 17 members.
+There are 11 institutions that have teams with two or more student members.

+Outwith the core institutional team members, student involvement in Theme work is being achieved in an increasing number of ways.
 Several institutions are appointing student interns to undertake Themes work.
-In year 2 of its work, the University of Glasgow is offering a Masters student on its MSc Statistics with Placement course a placement in its Planning Insights and Analytics team and their work will include contribution to a Theme project.
+In Year 2 of its work, the University of Glasgow is offering a master's student on its MSc Statistics with Placement course, a placement in its Planning Insights and Analytics team and their work will include contribution to a Theme project.